LeoRP-12/gitea/README.md

-# 📦 Deploying Gitea and Runners on Kubernetes
+# 📦 Deploying Gitea and Runners on Kubernetes (Docker Alternative Available)

 This repository contains configuration files to install and configure a [Gitea](https://gitea.io) instance and its runners on Kubernetes using Helm.